Gizzz/battleship-app/README.md

 To start the app locally, install all dependencies (`npm i`) and start the app (`npm start`).
 The app is now available at localhost:3000.

+**!BONUS:** Additional content available in `dev` branch.
+It shouldn't be taken into account while evaluating the original task, but maybe helps to follow the code logic.
+In `dev` branch the code is refactored bit:
+- reshape the state of Board component for clarity
+- extract logic of Board to container component).